Retrieve Free Alaska Marriage Records: Certificates & Licenses

 Both parties must be 18 or older to get married in the state.
 Any individual aged 16 or 17 must have a court order along with consent from both parents, and the other party cannot be more than 3 years older.
 Underaged parties must also call the Alaska Bureau of Vital Statistics at (907)-465-3991 to receive further instructions for completing the application.

-In-person: For engaged couples in Anchorage or Juneau, you must contact the Alaska State Vital Records Section.
+In Person: For engaged couples in Anchorage or Juneau, you must contact the Alaska State Vital Records Section.

 You can start filling out your information on the Marriage License Request Form and bring it along with payment and a government-issued photo ID such as a driver’s license, state-issued ID, military ID, passport, or tribal/BIA card to your local Vital Records office.9 You must both sign the form in person so that you can be witnessed.